chriopter/christopher-eller.de/content/posts/the-german-invoice.md

 Even payment processors that transfer billions each day can't get it 100% right to generate a true German invoice™.

 The whole world doesn't understand what this obsession is about.
+And so they fail to really get it right.
 But we Germans are, of course, right – and everyone else is wrong!

 But why?
 What's the purpose of a PDF when I already have bank statements, credit card records, and countless order emails that list the vendor and match the exact amount paid?